ewpratten/ewpratten.com/src/collections/_software/slice.md

 ---
 layout: default
-title: Slice (WearOS Watchface)
+title: Slice
-description: The WearOS watchface that fuses a 24-hour clock with a digital display
+description: A WearOS watchface that fuses a 24-hour clock with a digital display
 ---

 It started from a simple question. *What would it be like to use a 24-hour analog clock?*